 MySQL is the most popular relational database management system.
 As an assumption MySQL is used by every third website running on www.
 MySQL installation on a Linux is very straightforward.
-You can simply install MySQL on Debian system from its base repositories.
-But The Debian team replaced MySQL with MariaDB as the default database from Debian Debian 9 Stretch.
-This tutorial will help you to install MySQL server on Debian 9 systems with latest MySQL version.
+You can simply install MySQL on a Debian system from its base repositories.
+But The Debian team replaced MySQL with MariaDB as the default database from Debian 9 Stretch.
+This tutorial will help you to install MySQL on Debian 9 systems with the latest MySQL version.

 Step 1 – Prerequisites